Distinguishing vasovagal episodes from anaphylaxis reactions following immunisation

-Rapid IM administration of adrenaline is the foundation for treatment of anaphylaxis.
+Rapid intramuscular (IM) administration of adrenaline is the foundation for treatment of anaphylaxis.

-- if showing signs of anaphylaxis give adrenaline by deep IM injection into the anterolateral thigh.
-Must not be given intravenously
+- If showing signs of anaphylaxis give adrenaline by deep intramuscular injection into the anterolateral thigh.
+Must not be given intravenousl.y

-- dial 000 and ask for an ambulance.
-Never leave patient alone
+- Call for assistance.
+Never leave patient alone.

-- check breathing, if absent, commence basic life support or appropriate CPR as per the Australian Resuscitation guideline.
+- Check breathing.
+If absent, commence basic life support or appropriate CPR as per the Australian Resuscitation Council guideline.

-- transfer to hospital for further observation and/or treatment
+- Transfer to hospital for further observation and treatment.

-- document the event including time(s) and dose(s) of adrenaline administration.
+- Document the event including time(s) and dose(s) of adrenaline administered.